What's in Bloom Archives - SummerWhat's in Bloom Archives

 Easy to care for and hardy to zone 4, Twist-n-Shout is an elegant stand-along specimen, dramatic in combination with other plants, and compact enough for containers.

-You can find these beautiful plants welcoming you at the entry of our barn.
+You can find these beautiful plants welcoming you in the Entry Garden.(2016)

 Light-O-Day Hydrangea features stunning, pure white variegation on its foliage.
 Pair that remarkable quality with large, lacecap blossoms and you have a great attention grabber to add to your garden or containers.
 Light-O-Day's outer ring of flowers is a stunning bright white.
 The delicate inner blooms are a beautiful blue or soft pink depending on your soil type.

 New gardeners will find it's an easy-to-grow, show-stopper.
 Light-O-Day is a compact grower, making it perfect for urban gardens and containers.
 The unique foliage and blooms add eye-catching brilliance into your garden border.

 You can find this hydrangea in the Entry Garden right before entering the main gates(2016).

 The popularity of these big, bold plants has grown within the last few years since the new varieties are more hardy and mildew resistant.
 Hydrangeas should be sited in moist, rich garden soil in partial sun to fairly deep shade.
 Hydrangeas can be categorized into 4 different types: Mophead, lacecap, Oakleaf and panicle.